Update Invoice for Order Adjustments

 • Cons

-• Can clutter the ledger with many small credit notes (especially for exchanges or internal adjustments that do not involve bank movement).
+• Can clutter the ledger with many small credit notes (especially for exchanges or internal adjustments with no bank movement).

 • May make month-end bank reconciliation more time-consuming.

-What it does: Edits the original invoice so the invoice total reflects the exchanged/returned amount, instead of creating a separate credit note.
+What it does: Edits the original invoice so the total reflects the exchanged or returned amount, instead of creating a separate credit note.

 • Pros